sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 ---
 # Shell Launcher

 You can use Shell Launcher to replace the default Windows 10 shell with a custom shell.
-You can use any application or executable as your custom shell, such as a command window or a custom dedicated application.
+You can use almost any application or executable as your custom shell, such as a command window or a custom dedicated application.

 You can also configure Shell Launcher to launch different shell applications for different users or user groups.